 Public Comment:

 Linda Lambert- 58 Merrimac St. Her neighbors at Horton’s yard feel powerless.
 After listening to last week’s meeting, she is concerned that as each new building is built flood waters from this depressed area will be dispersed causing Horton’s Yard to flood.
 She also wanted to correct figures developer is using for height of their building.
-The building is 44 ft from the ground to highest peak and has a 14 ft grade level drop.
+The building is 44 ft from the ground to highest peak on its Merrimac Street side, and has a 14 ft grade level drop on its other side facing the river.
 The Horton building needs to be incorporated into the NED design as height of their buildings will affect views, air flow, and privacy for Horton Yard residents.
 Concerned that using McKay’s Wharf as main entrance will cause traffic concerns, especially when you add pedestrians to the mix.
 While the garage was being built the use of pile drivers shook their building even though it was across the street.
 What will happen to their building when the pile driver is being used next door?
-She was also concerned about what contaminates might be found in the ground and what plan is in place to protect those who live in Horton’s Yard if contaminates are found and need to be removed?
+She was also concerned about what contaminants might be found in the ground and what plan is in place to protect those who live in Horton’s Yard if contaminates are found and need to be removed?
 She voiced concerns about the effects of this project on the entire town.
 Feels a lot of public benefits are being given away.

 Louis Foster- 58 Merrimac St. Many questions about this project.
 Referenced River Act that effects 200 ft either side of river bank and asked if council was aware of it.
 He has concerns about architectural design of project.